sfxon/MyfavCraftImport/README.md

 # MyfavCraftImport

+Projekt-Status: **In development**

+This project is still in development.
+Some features are working, while others are not finished or have to be added.

+---

 Shopware 6 Importer for the CRAFT Sportswear API.
 Imports products from the API to your shopware 6 store.

 ## Information about Craft / Disclaimer